Austrains 30 Tank Class 4-6-4 Steam Locomotive

 DCC with Sound Installation

-For DCC installations our preferred decoder is the ESU LokSound V4.0 (Sound) with our Custom 30 Class Sound project including sounds from 3016.
+For DCC installations our recommended decoder is the ESU LokSound V4.0 Sound Decoder with our Custom 30 Class Sound project including sounds from 3016.
 For those not interested in sound the LokPilot V4.0 (No Sound).
+Trying to use other brands of sound decoder simply won't fit unless you are willing to cut the the cab and see the decoder and speaker in the cab.
+We provide professional installations so this is definitely not our prefered option.

 Remastered Sound Project